ABLS Live Course Descriptions

 The registration fee covers the course tuition, the ABLS Handbook© - a CD containing course materials and slides - the go-to reference guide for comprensive information on immediate burn care through the first 24 hours post injury, the test, and continuing education credits.
 The ABA designates this continuing medical education activity for up to 7.25 AMA PRA Category 1 Credits™ of the Physician’s Recognition Award of the American Medical Association.
-This program also has been approved by the American Association of Critical Care Nurses (AACN) for 7 contact hours, Synergy CERP Category A, File 00017581.
+This program also has been approved by the American Association of Critical Care Nurses (AACN) for 7.40 contact hours Synergy CERP Category A, File number 00018611.

 - Evaluate a patient with a serious burn

 - Define the magnitude and severity of the injury

 - Initiate and monitor fluid resuscitation

 - Determine which patients should be transferred to a burn center

 - Organize and conduct the inter-hospital transfer of a seriously injured burn patient.